minsuk-jang/ImagePicker/README.md

 ```

 ### GalleryScreen
-`GalleryScreen` fetches the list of contents from the device. and customize each content cell through `Content` parameter.<br>
+GalleryScreen fetches the list of contents from the device using Paging 3 Library.
+Customize each content cell through the `Content` parameter, where the Image class is passed to enable flexible UI customization.
+It also supports Multi-Select behavior through drag gestures, allowing users to select multiple items intuitively.

 ``` kotlin
 @Composable
 fun GalleryScreen(